 Becca Watts joins CEPR after her work with the Solidarity Center on migrant worker rights, and with Education Based Latino Outreach working with Hispanic youth in Baltimore City.
 She lived in Mexico City, during which time she was a Rotary Ambassadorial Scholar and completed a Master of Arts in Latin American Studies from the National Autonomous University of Mexico (UNAM).
 Her research focused on the process and experience of reintegration of migrants deported from the United States.
 She holds a Bachelor of Arts in International Studies and Spanish from Elon University.

 Tel.
 202-293-5380 x103

-Matt Sedlar holds a B.A. in Communications and minor in Political Science from the University of California, Fullerton, and certifications in data journalism and data science from the European Journalism Centre and Johns Hopkins Bloomberg School of Public Health, respectively.
+Matt Sedlar holds a BA in Communications and minor in Political Science from the University of California, Fullerton, and certifications in data journalism and data science from the European Journalism Centre and Johns Hopkins Bloomberg School of Public Health, respectively.
+He is currently working toward an MA in Sociology at George Mason University.
 Prior to working with CEPR, Matt worked as a web communications specialist for SEIU-UHW in California, as well as at various news organizations.

 Tel.
 202-293-5380 x108

 Dawn Niederhauser began her career as an Economist with the Bureau of Labor Statistics.
 She then moved over to the private sector, where she held several marketing positions before leaving the corporate world behind in the late 1990s.
 Since then, she has worked as a fundraiser for several non-profit organizations in Boston and Baltimore.
 Her most recent position was with the Baltimore City Public School System.
 She has a B.S. in Economics from Towson University.